david-weaving/function_prediction/README.md

 ![Not Fitted Example Points](./images/example%20points%20(not%20fitted).JPG)

-Then the predictor will fit your points to a function!:
+### Then the predictor will fit your points to a function: